zachathanasiadis/notepad-java/README.md

-A simple notepad app using Java Swing
+A simple notepad app using Java Swing.